-Policy: Council considers it appropriate to continue to have a 95% differential for industrial land in recognition of the changes to relative property values following the 2018 general revaluation of properties and reliance on the level of economic activity of the farming sector.
+Policy: Council has removed the 95% differential for industrial land in recognition of the changes to relative property values following the 2021 general revaluation of properties.

 d) Differential Farm Land

 A differential may be offered for farming land and is considered appropriate under the Ministerial Guidelines for use of differentials.
 It is a specific requirement of these Guidelines for Council to consider a reduced differential for this category of land use.